Higher education is no longer for the few - it has become the norm. Now, what will put you ahead of others is having an international degree.

 And remember, always follow your dreams of doing a Bachelor's.
 Pick a funding alternative, because it will pay off in the end, and you will be so proud when you graduate.
 Believe in yourself, like we do!

-6. Applying to the Studyportals Scholarship
+6. Applying for the Studyportals Scholarship

 To prove it to you, every year, we help students worldwide by supporting part of the costs for their studies abroad.